Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 This way of invoking a method is deprecated.

-to define an alias for a Java class:
+You can use define-namespace to define an alias for a Java class:

 (define-namespace Int32 "class:java.lang.Integer")

-In this example the name Int32
+In this example the name Int32 is a namespace alias

-for the namespace whose full name is "class:java.lang.Integer"
+for the namespace whose full name is "class:java.lang.Integer".

-The full name should be the 6 characters "class:"
+The full name should be the 6 characters "class:" followed

 by the fully-qualified name of a Java class.

-you can use a variable that names
+Instead of a vamespace-uri you can use a variable that names

-a class, usually of the form <
+a class, usually of the form <.

 The following is equivalent to the above: